 We provide an external independent service, with all work undertaken in accordance with Part 35 of the Civil Procedure Rules ensuring that any evidence produced is admissible in court or tribunal proceedings.
 Non-disclosure or similar agreements or similar can be signed to ensure the confidentiality of your information.

 Forensic Control is completely client focussed, with the flexibility to respond to requests at very short notice.
 Our clients include law firms, financial services providers, media companies, energy companies and public sector bodies.
 We don’t publish client lists as client affairs are treated with the strictest confidence, but if you need further information about our capabilities, please get in touch.

 Work is charged at an hourly rate plus VAT.
 Our rates are comparable to solicitors’ fees and it would be unusual for investigations to last less than five hours.
 A basic forensic examination of a laptop or a PC (for example, recovery and presentation of particular emails or other files) served with a simple report would on average take 10-16 hours but each case is unique.
 If you require a more accurate estimate then please contact us.

 Jonathan Krause MA MBCS EnCE ACE

-Jonathan Krause has over thirteen years’ experience in IT security and ten years’ experience in commercial and law enforcement digital forensics.
+Jonathan Krause has fourteen years’ experience in IT security and ten years’ experience in commercial and law enforcement digital forensics.

 He began his digital forensic career with the Metropolitan Police at the Hi-Tech Crime Unit at New Scotland Yard, and has since worked for a number of commercial providers of digital forensics including BDO LLP and Barclays Bank.

-He set up Forensic Control in 2008 of which he is the Managing Director.
-He is actively involved in the promotion of higher standards in the industry through various channels and through his everyday work.
+He is the Managing Director of Forensic Control, which he established in 2008.
+He is actively involved in the promotion of higher standards in the industry through various channels and his everyday work.